 Eric Ball is a technology finance professional, investor, and board member.
 He currently serves as General Partner for Impact Venture Capital, which has made several technology investments.
 He also chairs the Audit Committee at Glu Mobile, a publicly-traded leader in 3D freemium mobile gaming.

-From 2015-16, Eric served as CFO of C3 IoT, a pre-IPO company meeting an urgent demand for enterprise IoT applications that enable organizations in data-intensive industries to use real-time performance monitoring and predictive analytics to optimize business processes.
+From 2015-16, Eric served as CFO of C3 AI, a unicorn developing enterprise IoT applications and predictive analytics.

 Until 2015, Eric served as Senior VP and Treasurer for Oracle, a $40 billion provider of the world's most complete, open, and integrated business software and hardware systems.
 He joined the company in 2005 and led a team of 22 in managing the company's worldwide treasury operations, capital markets activity, investment portfolio, foreign exchange, stock services, and risk management.
 Eric also managed a $200+ million venture portfolio.
 His team borrowed over $52 billion to fund acquisitions.

 Prior to joining Oracle, Eric worked in a variety of headquarters and operating finance roles at Flextronics, Cisco Systems, Avery Dennison, and AT&T.

 Eric was named by Treasury & Risk Management magazine in 2011 as one of the 100 Most Influential People in Finance.